 Your agents don't follow process.
-Workflows make them.

-Design workflows on a visual canvas
+Design the process on a canvas

 Four step types.
 Any process.